Seekatar/OktaPosh/README.md

 ## Quick Examples

-The module was design to make getting objects and running then through the pipeline as easy as possible.
+The module was design to make getting objects and running them through the pipeline as easy as possible.

 ```PowerShell
 # Delete all test apps (use standard -Confirm:$false to avoid any prompting)